Last Updated on June 24, 2022 by Jason Harris

 There are some minor disagreements amongst Egyptologists about some of the details of the translation of these vignettes.
 But there is universal agreement amongst both LDS and non-LDS Egyptologists that despite these disagreements, nearly all of Joseph’s translations are not even close.

 Again, we see a negative result to the highly sensitive test of correct translation.
 I believe this failure rules out the possibility these literal Mormon truth claims are as stated.
+Negative results to highly sensitive tests or evidences effectively rule out truth claims.

 An excellent interview with famed Egyptologist Dr. Robert Ritner (who trained LDS Egyptologist Dr. John Gee) outlines many of the translation issues surrounding these Egyptian papyri in stunning clarity without the obfuscations sometimes employed by LDS apologists.